apache/cloudstack-documentation/source/adminguide/reliability.rst

 An administrator is responsible for setting the list of management servers and choosing a sorting algorithm using global settings.
-The management server is responsible for propagating the settings to the connected agents.

-Examples of an agent includes, the process responsible for communication to the management server (cloud.service), running inside of the Secondary Storage Virtual Machine (SSVM), Console Proxy Virtual Machine (CPVM) or the cloudstack-agent running on a KVM host.
+The management server is responsible for propagating the settings to the connected agents (running inside of the Secondary Storage Virtual Machine, Console Proxy Virtual Machine or the KVM hosts).

 The three global settings that need to be configured are the following: